gamemanual0/gm0/source/docs/hardware-basics/kit-and-hardware-guide/actobotics.rst

 ==========
-* Actobotics provides a great value fixed pitch build system that is generally easier to assemble than :term:`extrusion-based <Extrusion>` systems which require cutting :term:`extrusion` to length.
+* Actobotics provides a great value fixed pitch build system that is generally easier to assemble than :term:`extrusion-based <Extrusion>` systems which require cutting :term:`extrusion <Extrusion>` to length.
-* Actobotics has the patented :term:`ServoBlocks`,
+* Actobotics has the patented :term:`Servoblocks`,
   which help drastically increase servo life by protecting it from shock loads.
   More information may be found in the glossary.
 * Actobotics is easily compatible with other build systems such as REV’s kit using adapters which can be found on the Servocity website.
 * Actobotics is more sturdy than TETRIX in terms of drivetrain flex and has more support options to prevent structural bending.
-* The :term:`clamping hubs <Clamping Hub>` offered are more reliable than :term:`set screws <Set Screw>`, as clamping engages the shaft in more places than a :term:`set screw` (one face).
+* The :term:`clamping hubs <Clamping Hub>` offered are more reliable than :term:`set screws <Set Screw>`, as clamping engages the shaft in more places than a :term:`set screw <Set Screw>` (one face).
 As discussed in the :doc:`TETRIX section <tetrix>`, set screws in particular are vulnerable to loosening, especially without application of Loctite.
 * Actobotics’ motion system is **very** robust and relies on :term:`ball bearings <Ball Bearing>`, which have a lower coefficient of friction than bushings.
   Actobotics is compatible with the 5mm hex used by REV with their adaptable hubs.
-* Actobotics also allows for :term:`face mounting` of motors as opposed to :term:`clamp mounting`.
+* Actobotics also allows for :term:`face mounting <Face Mounting>` of motors as opposed to :term:`clamp mounting <Clamp Mounting>`.
 This is explained in the glossary section.

 Disadvantages
 =============